smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - QNX 7.0 x64 (Using SDL on virtual workstation).
  - Automotive Grade Linux x64 (Using SDL on virtual workstation).

-Within continious integraiton each change (Pull requests to develop) in SDL should be tested(in automated mode) for Ubuntu, QNX, AGL.
-It is the Project mainteiners responcibility to certify solution for all referenced platforms.
+Within continuous integration each change (Pull Request to develop) for SDL Core should be tested (in automated mode) for Ubuntu, QNX, AGL.
+It is the Project Maintainer responsibility to certify solution for all referenced platforms.

-### Vesions of platforms
+### Versions of platforms

-This proposal is aboud certifying SDL fol latest releases of Ubuntu, QNX, AGL.
+This proposal is about certifying SDL for the latest releases of Ubuntu, QNX, AGL.
-Newer releases of referenced platforms will probably require new proposal in case.
+Future releases of referenced platforms will require new SDL-evolution proposal.

-### SDL compilation process :
+### SDL compilation process:

 #### Compilation for QNX 7.0

-Compilation for QNX 7.0 required preinstalled QXN7.0 SDP on developers worstation.
+Compilation for QNX 7.0 required pre-installed QXN7.0 SDP on developer workstation.

-SDL will contains QNX 7.0 toolchain file that should be used for compilaiton.
+SDL will contains QNX 7.0 toolchain file that should be used for compilation.
 Example :

 ```$ cmake -DCMAKE_TOOLCHAIN_FILE=<sdl_core>/toolchains/Toolchain_QNX700_x86.cmake <sdl_core>```